RedTopper/Super-Haxagon/README.md

 1. Get MinGW and DevkitPro and install dependencies listed in the Makefile
 1. Use the provided Makefile with the command `make TARGET:=SWITCH`
 1. Copy the .nro to `sdmc:/switch/SuperHaxagon/SuperHaxagon.nro` and launch it from the hbmenu

+### TI-Nspire Build

+1. On Linux (I use WSL/Ubuntu), get and build [Ndless](https://github.com/ndless-nspire/Ndless)
+1. Use the provided Makefile.nspire with the command `make -f Makefile.nspire`
+1. Copy `haxagon.tns` to the ndless folder
+1. Rename `levels.haxagon` to `levels.haxagon.tns` and copy it to the ndless folder

 ### PC Build